tjmetivier/illustrisvirtualobservatory/index.md

 ![Program](misc/pics/p3.png)

+If the program doesn't execute, first see if the shebang (#!/bin/usr/env python) (_on the first line_) is correct for your installation of Python.
+If you use anaconda or microconda, the shebang may have to be edited to point to the correct build of Python.

 Follow the program and enter your chosen galaxy **ID** when prompted.
 If everything is working correctly, you should be given a choice:

 1.                                      **Hubble Space Telescope** (_option 1_)